 In addition to the common tooth loss risks that most people share, there are several particular oral health conditions that cause a domino effect leading to the loss of one or more of your teeth.
 For instance, if your teeth suffer from malocclusion (misalignment) or your bite doesn’t function properly, this can lead to extensive tooth damage that can’t be restored.
 Some severe conditions can call for a tooth to be extracted and replaced in order to preserve the rest of your healthy smile and bite function.

 The most effective way to lower your risks of tooth loss and boost your chances of preventing it is to keep your smile as healthy as possible.
 Most importantly, if you develop a chronic dental issue such as gum disease, or a tooth becomes compromised through decay or structural damage, seek treatment for the condition as soon as possible.
 Depending on the severity of your oral health concerns, you may require specialized care, such as oral surgery, to fully restore your smile and bite function.

 Control your risks of losing teeth

 Your risks of tooth loss depend on a lot of things, from the state of your oral health to certain everyday habits, like grinding your teeth too often.
-To learn more about how to identify and lower your risks of tooth loss, schedule a consultation by calling Santa Rosa and Rohnert Park Oral Surgery in Santa Rosa, CA, today at 707-545-4625.
+To learn more about how to identify and lower your risks of tooth loss, schedule a consultation by calling Santa Rosa Oral Surgery in Santa Rosa, CA, today at 707-545-4625.